 Once upon a time, there was a farmer.
 One day, as he was plowing the ground in the orchard of his master, his plow struck a clay jar.
-He dug a little more to take it out.
+He dug a little more and took it out.
 The jar was plastered on the top.
 He opened it and found it full of gold coins.
 He panicked and started looking left and right to see if there was anyone around.
-He put it back into the hole and covered it with soil and continued plowing as if nothing had happened.
+He quickly put it back into the hole, covered it with soil and continued plowing as if nothing had happened.

 When evening came, he dug it out again, placed it on his mule and went home.